Skip to Content

 Ask them.

 Simply talk to them about your current website.
 Users will tell you if they don’t understand the navigation, can’t find the content they need, or have to click through too many pages to get to their destinations.
-Make sure to address their concerns in the design of the new site, to improve its functionality.
-This could require changes to the structure or organization of existing content, which UX research will help uncover.
+Use that feedback as your roadmap – it points directly to what needs restructuring.
+Combine it with UX research to validate decisions and guide improvements.
 Read more about UX research and its role in content design.

 The Pitfalls of DIY Content Design & Migration